-Doug Neubauer, one of the designers of a new Input/Output system which allowed for dynamic sound channels, created a game to demonstrate the capability of this new device.
-As Spacewar! before it, it was made with showing off technical capabilities in mind, but gained a life of its own.
-The game eventually developed from this demo was called Star Raiders.
+Doug Neubauer, one of the designers of a new Input/Output system which allowed for dynamic sound channels, created a game demo for the Atari 8-Bit computer, to demonstrate the new device.
+As Spacewar! before, the demo spawned a full standalone game: Star Raiders.

-Doug based the game on the text and primitive graphics based Star Trek games, where players would warp to a sector of space, eliminate enemies there, and warp to a new sector, defending your starbases from attack and keeping an eye on your fuel.
-Star Raiders took this formula and made it an action game, adding the need for good reflexes and quick thinking to help one win against the alien aggressors.
+Doug based the game on the text and primitive graphics based Star Trek games, where players would warp to a sector of space, eliminate enemies there, and warp to a new sector, defending starbases from attack and keeping an eye on your fuel.
+Star Raiders iterated upon this formula with action game trappings, adding 3D, real-time combat to Star Trek's strategic map-based view.